QA issue maintenance message

 On the basis of the daily electronic bank statement, ECHA’s system automatically matches your payment with your open invoice - provided you have indicated the correct payment reference (invoice) number in the free-text message/communications field and you have paid the correct amount.

 ECHA strongly advises you not to pay two or more invoices in the same transaction ("multiple invoice payment").
 If you, however, include more than one invoice in the payment, make sure that the invoice references are mentioned in full.
-Otherwise, the payment has to be manually handled by ECHA's accounting department.
-This may delay the processing of your payment.
+Otherwise, the payment has to be manually handled by ECHA's accounting department and this may delay the processing of your payment.

 If you can only make multiple invoice payments and you are unable to indicate the full reference numbers in the payment, make sure you follow the instructions in Q&A 775.